Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/architecture_overview.md

 # Architecture overview

-Normally, you would think that a tool like Dokka simply parses some programming language sources and generates `HTML` pages for whatever it sees along the way, with little to no abstractions.
+Normally, you would think that a tool like `Dokka` simply parses some programming language sources and generates `HTML` pages for whatever it sees along the way, with little to no abstractions.
 That would be the simplest and shortest way to implement a documentation engine.

-However, it was clear that Dokka may need to generate documentation from various sources (not only `Kotlin`), that users might request additional output formats (like `Markdown`), that users might need additional features like supporting custom KDoc tags or rendering `mermaid.js` diagrams - all these things would require changing a lot of code inside Dokka itself if all solutions were hardcoded.
+However, it was clear that `Dokka` may need to generate documentation from various sources (not only `Kotlin`), that users might request additional output formats (like `Markdown`), that users might need additional features like supporting custom `KDoc` tags or rendering `mermaid.js` diagrams - all these things would require changing a lot of code inside `Dokka` itself if all solutions were hardcoded.

-For this reason, Dokka was built from the ground up to be extensible and customizable.
-You can think of the general flow of generating documentation with Dokka as mapping one intermediate representation / abstraction into another.
+For this reason, `Dokka` was built from the ground up to be extensible and customizable.
+You can think of the general flow of generating documentation with `Dokka` as mapping one intermediate representation / abstraction into another.
-You, as a Dokka developer or a plugin writer, can use extension points and introduce selective changes to the model on any level without touching everything else.
+You, as a `Dokka` developer or a plugin writer, can use extension points and introduce selective changes to the model on one particular level without touching the rest.

 ## Overview of data model

+Below you can find the general flow and transformation of Dokka's models.

 ```mermaid
 flowchart TD